CorinneBean/Project_A_Team/README.md

 The main source of communication for this group was conducted via Zoom and Slack.
 An individual Slack channel was created specific to this group: final-project.
 A Google drive folder was also created that allowed the sharing of documents related to the preparation of this project.
 Team members meet via Zoom each Tuesday & Thursday from 7-9 pm CST.

 ## Database
-The following is an ERD and description of the database.
+The following is an ERD of the database and tables used for this project..

 ![ERD](https://github.com/CorinneBean/Project_A_Team/blob/37e725957dba0e937832051c41ce61b0a53d2517/Images/ERD.png)